UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Walkthroughs/rclone.md

 n) No
 y/n>
 ```
-Select **y** and press **Enter** key.
+Select `y` and press the ++Enter+ key.

 **If you have installed Xming and habilitated correctly X-Forwarding in Putty or your preferred method,
-then a window will open in your perosnal machine.
-There, you must log in, in this case into Microsoft using
+then a browser window will open on your personal machine.
+There, you must log in, in this case into Microsoft 365 using
 your UCL account (internal).**

 10.